lzapffe/ds_portfolio/docs/contract.md

   professor, there are some situations which might require some of these deadlines to be moved.
 If this is the case, I will reach out to the professor and agree on another deadline.
-The number of assignments that have to be completed satisfactory will not change.
+The number of assignments that have to be completed satisfactory will not change because of these reasons.
 - If the professor has any concerns about the assignments and whether they reach the standards of being completed “satisfactory”, the professor will communicate these concerns with me and, if deemed